mderevyankoaqa/jmeter-influxdb2-listener-plugin/README.md

 * `recordSubSamples` - allows to save the JMeter sub samples if set to 'true'.
 * `saveResponseBodyOfFailures` - allows to save the response body of the failures.

+## Sending metrics performance tuning
+The plugin imports batch with JMeter results each 4 seconds (by default settings).
+In the logs you will see records like this:
+`INFO o.m.j.i.v.InfluxDatabaseBackendListenerClient: Data has been imported successfully, batch size --> 68, elapsed time is --> 14 ms` (the elapsed time is the response time of the batch importing.)
+So you can control the flush interval depends on the load you have and adjust `influxDBFlushInterval` setting.
+Is not recommended having less 1 second.
+Max batch protection -> send data when batch max size is occurred.
+For example, when batch size is 2000 items (it's the default setting of `influxDBMaxBatchSize`) plugin imports that batch, even when flush interval was not occurred.
+Using both options you can tune data importing and have optimal performance.

+Make sure you have enough ram to aggregate huge batch and optimal flush period.

+Notes: when test has been interrupted from UI; the processes may not be finished properly, restart JMeter.

 ## Grafana dashboard capabilities
 See deployment instructions here https://grafana.com/grafana/dashboards/13644